- Transcription should represent all words as spoken – including hesitations, filler words, and false starts.

 - Use end-punctuations (full stop, question mark) to indicate the end of a complete sentence.

-- Use punctuation symbols that are essential part of the word, such as apostrophes and hyphens.
+- Use punctuation symbols that are an essential part of the word, such as apostrophes.

 - Use commas to break up long stretches of speech.
-This is to facilitate reader comprehension.
+This is to facilitate reading comprehension.

 - AVOID semi-colons.